 The measure of success for this objective is that a test disaster recovery is successfully executed.

 GOAL 3: Complete the migration of CJIS-Hawaii to a new technology environment.

-Action Plan 1: Establish the virtual application server environment.
+Objective 1: Migrate the CJIS-Hawaii System to the Websphere application server environment.